 On a recent trip to Southampton, we stopped at the Hi-Berry Farm.
 An absolute must-stop and we picked up the best Asparagus ever.
+Like candy!
 Wanting a quick dinner and something besides Asparagus Soup or Grilled Asparagus, with a few fridge staples, this pasta came together really quick.

 As your chef friends we’ll tell you: this is cream sauce 101.
 Once you’ve nailed this method, you can riff endlessly.
 Swap the asparagus for peas, mushrooms, spinach, or leeks.
 Throw in some seared shrimp or grilled chicken.
 Switch out the dill for tarragon or basil.
 The core technique is timeless.

-Why Creamy Asparagus Pasta Deserves a Spot in Your Weekly Rotation
+Why Creamy Asparagus Pasta Deserves a Try:

 The asparagus is blanched briefly in the pasta water so it stays vibrant and tender-crisp.
 The sauce comes together in one pan (fewer dishes = more wine time:), and we’re using pasta water to loosen and emulsify the sauce, a chef trick that makes everything silky and restaurant-worthy.

-1. Boil the Pasta Like a Chef
+Boil the Pasta Like a Chef

 Bring a large pot of water to a rolling boil.
 Salt it generously—it should taste like the sea.
 Add your pasta and stir.
 Set a timer for 7–9 minutes and stir occasionally.

-2. Start Your Cream Sauce
+Start Your Cream Sauce

-3. Build Flavor with Garlic, Herbs & Wine
+Build Flavour with Garlic, Herbs & Wine

-4. Cream Time
+Cream Time

 Add the heavy cream.
 Let it simmer for 2–3 minutes until slightly thickened.
 Turn the heat off.

-5. Blanch the Asparagus
+Blanch the Asparagus

-6. Marry It All Together
+Marry It All Together

-7. Taste and Season Like a Pro
+Taste and Season Like a Pro

 Adjust with salt and black pepper.
 Add a touch more lemon juice if needed to brighten.
 Serve hot with more herbs on top if desired.